chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-server-extension-guide.md

 So far, this guide covered:

 - A brief overview of Language Server and Language Server Protocol.
-- Architecture of a Language Server extension in VS Code
+- Architecture of a Language Server 插件 in Baosky
-- The **lsp-sample** extension, and how to develop/debug/inspect/test it.
+- The **lsp-sample** 插件, and how to develop/debug/inspect/test it.

 There are some more advanced topics we could not fit in to this guide.
 We will include links to these resources for further studying of Language Server development.